TedBYanKei/Race_EducationLevel_Income/README.md

 ![Income by Race and Education Level](images/REI.png)

 But the information that the graph is telling us is not at all satisfactory.
 In fact it is quite depressing.
-Note that Black and Hispanic people have lower incomes.
+Note how Black and Hispanic people have lower skewed incomes.
-This can be noted by the lower weighted / wider towards the bottom income levels comparatively to White (especially) and Asian people.

 What is more dispirting is that this disproportionately lower income for Blacks and Hispanic is across every educational level.
-Discrimination clearly is not discriminating across income levels.
-Look at lower skewing for Blacks and Hispanics for those with Bachelors degrees and higher.
+Discrimination knows no income level, in fact look at the comparatively lower skewing for Blacks and Hispanics for those with Bachelors degrees and higher.

 We can only hope that the disparities here, as plainly laid out by U.S. Census Bureau and Bureau of Labor and Statistics are amerliorated over time.